Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

-where we use the notation $\O(\eps^{3/2-})$ to indicate terms that are of order $\O(\eps^{1+q/2})$ for any $q<1$. \end{theorem} \begin{proof} The proof is given in Appendix \ref{appendix:proof}. \end{proof} \begin{remark}[Terminal Layer Analysis] The main difficulty in extending the accuracy of our pricing approximation from first order to second order is the treatment of the terminal condition for the second order term $P_{2,0}$ arising from the singular expansion due to the fast factor $Y$.
+where we use the notation $\O(\eps^{3/2-})$ to indicate terms that are of order $\O(\eps^{1+q/2})$ for any $q<1$. \end{theorem} \begin{proof} The proof is divided into two parts.
+First, in Appendix \ref{appendix:proof}, we provide a proof for options with smooth payoffs $h$, as described in Remark \ref{item:cases}.
+Elements of the proof in the smooth case will be used to prove the accuracy for options with payoffs $h$ satisfying Assumption \ref{itm:h}, which is given in Appendix \ref{sec:call}. \end{proof}

+\begin{remark}[Terminal Layer Analysis] The main difficulty in Theorem \ref{thm:accuracy} in extending the accuracy of our pricing approximation from first order to second order is the treatment of the terminal condition for the second order term $P_{2,0}$ arising from the singular expansion due to the fast factor $Y$.
 In \cite{sam1}, the solution $P_{2,0}$ is derived by a formal matched asymptotic expansion with a terminal layer of size ${\eps}$.
-Here, in Appendix \ref{appendix:proof}, we provide a probabilistic proof based on the ergodic property of the fast factor $Y$, which justifies the choice of terminal condition made in \eqref{eq:u2BC}. \end{remark}
+Here, in Appendix \ref{appendix:proof}, we provide a probabilistic proof for options with smooth payoffs $h$, which is based on the ergodic property of the fast factor $Y$, and justifies the choice of terminal condition made in \eqref{eq:u2BC}.
+The proof of accuracy for options with payoffs $h$ satisfying Assumption \ref{itm:h}, is given in Appendix \ref{sec:call}.
+The proof makes use of the results derived in Appendix \ref{appendix:proof} and additionally relies on a payoff-regularization argument. \end{remark}

-When the volatility function $f$ depends only on $z$, the accuracy of the option-pricing approximation is order $\O(\del^{3/2})$. {The order of accuracy in $\del$ due to the slow factor $Z$ remains unchanged when one considers non-smooth payoffs such as those of calls and puts.
-This is due to the fact that the expansion in $\delta$ is a classical regular Taylor expansion without any blow-up issue at the terminal time.} However, due to the delicate nature of the terminal layer analysis in the singular expansion, the order of accuracy in $\eps$ due to the fast factor $Y$ must be analyzed carefully, which we do next.

-Denote by $P^\eps(t,x,y)$ the price of a call option when volatility has only a fast factor, that is $f=f(Y_t)$ in \eqref{eq:Physical}.
-Let $Q^\eps(t,x,y):= P_0(t,x) + \sqrt{\eps} P_1(t,x) + \eps P_2(t,x,y)$ be the approximate price of the put or call option in the fast-factor framework, where $P_0=P_{0,0}$, $P_1=P_{1,0}$ and $P_2=P_{2,0}$ in \eqref{P0} and \eqref{P2} with the $z$-dependence removed.
-Our main accuracy result for put or call options is as follows, in which we use the notation $\O(\eps^{5/4-})$ to indicate terms that are of order $\O(\eps^{1+q/4})$ for any $q<1$. \begin{theorem}[Put or Call options] We recall the assumptions made in Section \ref{sec:assumptions}, and consider Case II in Assumption \ref{itm:h}, that is the payoff function $h$ is continuous and piecewise linear.
-At a fixed point $(t,x,y)$ with $t<T$, the accuracy of the pricing approximation $Q^\eps:= P_0 + \sqrt{\eps} P_1 + \eps P_2$ for put or call prices is given by